-If $V$ has mixed characteristic and $V=\mathcal{O}_{\mathbb{C}}$ with $\mathbb{C}$ the fraction field of $V$, then $\mathcal{M}(G_V)$ is the Breuil-Kisin-Fargues module corresponding to the Hodge-Tate periods of $G_V$.
+If $V$ has mixed characteristic and $V=\mathcal{O}_{C}$ with $C$ the fraction field of $V$, then $\mathcal{M}(G_V)$ is the Breuil--Kisin--Fargues module corresponding to the Hodge--Tate periods of $G_V$.
 Let us recall its construction first.
-We have the Hodge-Tate exact sequence
+We have the Hodge--Tate exact sequence